timescale/docs.timescale.com-content/migrate-from-postgresql.md

 ## Migrating from a Different Database <a id="different-db"></a>

 To migrate your database from PostgreSQL to TimescaleDB, you need `pg_dump` for exporting your schema and data.

 Migration falls into three main steps:

-1. Copy over the database schema and choosing which tables will become hypertables (i.e., those that currently have time-series data).
+1. Copy over the database schema and choose which tables will become hypertables (i.e., those that currently have time-series data).
 1. Backup data to comma-separated values (CSV).
 1. Import the data into TimescaleDB